-Review data at this link about ocean CO2 and pH and explain the inverse relationships in terms of Le Chatelier's principle.
+Review this data about ocean CO2 and pH and explain the inverse relationships in terms of Le Chatelier's principle.

 Link: https://bit.ly/2SO4uMC

 Organisms, like corals and oysters, need dissolved carbonate for their shells.
 Predict the possible impact on the development and survival of this community of organisms, identifying contributions both from the equilibrium you explained above and the changes in pH.